CorrelAid/paris-bikes/README.md

 - **Peer Review**: someone else has had a look at the code and tested it on their machine
 - **Git**: the code is ready to be merged to the main branch or is already on the main branch
 - **Clean Repository**: old, outdated code and files are deleted
-- **Consistent code style**: code is styled consistently
+- **Consistent code style**: code is styled consistently and linted using `black`
 - **Unit tests**
     - existing unit tests pass
     - if possible: new code is properly tested
     - unit test coverage >xx%
-- **Standards**: no errors on coding standards (e.g. lintr, black)

 See [here](https://github.com/CorrelAid/definition-of-done) for more details.